IMIMFUL-LabWHO/MiCoV/README.md

 * `.fasta` — reference genome used for mapping, consensus generation, and variant calling
 * `.gff3` — genome annotation used for variant annotation
-* `.primer.bed` — primer coordinates used by `ivar trim`
+* `.primer.bed` — primer coordinates used for primer trimming with `ivar trim`

 ---

-## 4. Check pipeline parameters
+### 4. Review pipeline parameters

 Before running MiCov, review the quality and length thresholds near the beginning of `micov.sh`.

-These parameters may need to be adjusted according to the characteristics and quality summary of the ONT sequencing run.
+These parameters can be adjusted according to the characteristics and quality of the ONT sequencing run.

-Default values are:
+The default values are:

 ```bash
 # thread count